-There's something in the air, and we don’t just mean the leaves blowing off the trees.
+There’s something in the air, and we don’t just mean fall leaves blowing off the trees.
 Spirits seem to swirl around us in October.
-Or maybe it’s the spirits we’re stirring up here, in our roundup of Halloween cocktail recipes.
-We asked bartenders to tell us about their favorite cocktails for the spookiest time of year.
-Replicate them if you dare!
+Or maybe it’s the spirits we’re concocting in this roundup of Halloween cocktail ideas.
+No matter which of these fall cocktails you choose, you’re sure to give your Halloween season a memorable autumnal twist.
+Replicate these fall drinks at your next Halloween party or shake them up for a spooky season night in watching a horror movie, if you dare!

 At Borracha in Nevada's Green Valley Ranch Resort and Spa, mixologist Mike Monrreal channels the famous pirate in his Day of the Dead-themed bar.